How To Simplify Your Writing But Still Sound Intelligent

 But simplifying is not as simple as it sounds because it can sometimes be hard work.

-You need to know your readers and adapt your writing style to suit them, yet get your message or story across clearly.
+You need to know your readers and adapt your writing style to suit them, yet convey your message or story clearly.

 Why you should simplify your writing

-Simple doesn’t mean dumb or stupid or talking down to your readers.
+Simplifying your writing doesn’t mean talking down to your readers.

-It means you craft your writing so that people can read it, understand it, or learn from it.
+It means you craft your writing so people can read, understand, or learn from it.

 You can still write engaging articles, content, or stories that readers will enjoy reading.